jorgonzalez/timelapses/README.md

 	./courtain.sh -m <VALUE> -s <VALUE> -b <VALUE> -o <VALUE>
-	-m directory where the files for the main scene are -s directory where the files for the second scene are -t transition betwen scenes (in frames; default 10) -b OPTIONAL width (in pixels) of the separation bar -o output directory
+	-m directory where the files for the main scene are -s directory where the files for the second scene are -i transition images betwen scenes (in frames; default 10) -t OPTIONAL direction of the bars ltr or rtl (default left-to-right) -o output directory
 	-v show version number
 	-h show this help
 ```

 ## create_time_lapse.sh